StatisticalRethinkingJulia/TuringModels.jl/models/non-centered-chimpanzees.md

 title = "Non-centered Chimpanzees"
 +++

 This model is not executed on each change because it is similar to [multivariate-chimpanzees-priors](/models/multivariate-chimpanzees-priors).

 ```
+import Random

 using TuringModels
 using LinearAlgebra

+Random.seed!(1)

 # This script requires latest LKJ bijectors support.
 # `] add Bijectors#master` to get latest Bijectors.